The key rights outlined

 In Dundee, we want all carers to be supported if they need it, therefore services are available to access when you need support.
 This includes a wide variety of support, information and advice through Dundee Carers Centre and other local organisations in Dundee.

 A key feature of the Act relates to carer involvement.
-Carers must be involved in the planning, shaping, delivery and review of service.
-This includes involvement in the development of the local Carer Strategy, as well the local Short Break Services Statement.
+Carers must be involved in the planning, shaping, delivery, and review of service.
+This includes involvement in the development of the local Carer Strategy, as well as the local Short Break Services Statement.

 Carers have a right to be involved in the hospital discharge process of the person they are going to be caring for